alandolt/air_quality_dashboard/exceptions.md

 - Again, we set this into a try-except block, as the function ```update_local_air_quality_data()``` makes a request to the internet, and hence, we need to catch the most likely errors that can occur when making a request.
 - The timeout exception is the most likely to occur, as the request to the internet can take a long time, and hence, we catch this exception first.
 A timeout can occur if the internet connection is slow, or if the server is slow to respond.
 - A too many redirects exception can occur if the URL is incorrect, and hence, we catch this exception next.
-- The last exception is a general exception, which catches all other exceptions that can occur when making a request.
+- The next exception is a general exception, which catches all other exceptions that can occur when making a request.
+We print the error message and raise a SystemExit exception, which stops the execution of the program.
+- Regarding the case when the data source could have been downloaded but may be corrupted, we check if there is a parser error or a key error, which can occur if the data source is not in the expected format.
 We print the error message and raise a SystemExit exception, which stops the execution of the program.

 ## Implementation in class WhoData, method get_who_air_quality_data
 ```python